cvrachak/kubernetes-challenge/challenges/01-establish-plan.md

 Be ready to answer the following questions:

-- What aspects of DevOps are you implementing?
+- What aspects are you implementing?
 - How are you splitting the work amongst the team?
 - How do you keep track of your work in progress?
 - How will you communicate amongst the team (Verbal, Teams, Slack, HipChat, Skype, etc)?